vineet-codes/microservices-from-scratch/readme.md

-# Notes while building a mini microservice app from scratch
+# A mini microservice app from scratch

 To run this application: